mario-deluna/php-glfw/docs/user-guide/vector-graphics/fill-vs-stroke.md

-# Fill vs Stroke
+# Filling and Stroking

-In a php-glfw vector graphics context, shapes can be rendered on-screen using two methods: fill and stroke.
+In the PHP-GLFW vector graphics context, shapes can be rendered on-screen using two methods: filling and stroking.

-* **Fill** Filling a shape colors its entire interior area.
+* **Filling** a shape colors its entire interior area.
 When you fill a shape, like a circle, the entire circle is covered with the fill color.

-* **Stroke** Stroking a shape outlines it without filling the interior.
+* **Stroking** a shape outlines it without filling the interior.
 Stroking a circle, for example, results in just the circle's edge being drawn, using the stroke color.

 <figure markdown>